iambenzo/hadbase/README.md

 ```

 #### Control Cluster From Web UI

+> Web UI access isn't currently working in Windows 10 (Works fine in Linux).
+If you can fix, feel free to send a pull request :)

 ###### Access From Parent Computer of Docker Container
 Check IP address in master container